-Written by James Stripes, this is one of the best chess books for advanced players.
+This is one of the best chess books for advanced players.
 Perhaps this book is one of the popular classics on the list, famous for being popular among the chess community.
 This book emphasizes the different moves that professional chess players make.
-Also why they choose to make those moves, and how it benefits them in their game.
+Also, why do they choose to make those moves, and how does it benefit them in their game.

 This is one of the best chess books for advanced players by Tim Brennan and Anthea Carson.
 If you are looking for an all-rounded book, this book is the perfect answer.
 It provides you with more than 1001 tactics and tricks to handle the game of chess.
 The book has different sections covering different topics related to victory in a chess game.
 It tells you in detail about the tricks and moves you can make through various strategies.
 Multiple ways of making the same move that provides maximum benefit to you later on in the game.

 This book also tells you about the psychological aspect of the chess game.
 It tells us the reality that chess is a game that heavily relies on our mind and subconscious.
 Thus, complete control and understanding of the same become essential to win any chess game.
 The psychological sense of how our brain reacts under pressure, the wrong moves we make, and how to cope with it.

 This is a very informative and instructional book and one of the best chess books for advanced players.
 It provides you with instructions to follow while playing a chess game.
 The language of the book is easy to comprehend even though it is written, keeping advanced players in mind.